Doggystyle: Subsequent work

 Doggystyle is generally considered Snoop Dogg's best album, in addition to being his highest charting and best-selling album as his later albums were certified double Platinum, Platinum or Gold although Da Game Is to Be Sold, Not to Be Told was certified double Platinum making it his second best selling album and also his only other one to be certified multi Platinum.

 It differs from following albums as his later work featured production from multiple individuals, such as The Neptunes, Timbaland and Daz Dillinger, with reduced input from Dr. Dre, which shows a shift from G-funk production.
 Snoop Doggy Dogg's follow-up album, Tha Doggfather (1996), did not involve Dr. Dre, as he left Death Row Records.
 As a result, DJ Pooh was the main beat-maker for the album.
 Tha Doggfather followed the methods of a G-funk record and initially sold well, but received mixed reviews and failed to produce a major hit single.
 In 1998, Snoop Dogg left Death Row and joined No Limit Records, changing his stage name from Snoop Doggy Dogg to Snoop Dogg.
 During his tenure at the label, he continued several of the themes from Doggystyle with follow-ups to earlier songs, such as "Gin & Juice II" (1998) and "Snoop Dogg (What's My Name II)" (2000).

 Subsequent studio albums such as Paid tha Cost to Be da Boss (2002) and R&G (Rhythm & Gangsta): The Masterpiece (2004) exhibited a more mainstream, pop-oriented theme with new sounds, but remained "hardcore throughout" and featured "plenty of street and commercial appeal".
 These releases included three hit singles, "Beautiful", "Drop It Like It's Hot" and "Signs".
 Snoop Dogg was credited for returning to his G-funk roots in 2006, which was established with his eighth studio album, Tha Blue Carpet Treatment (2006).
 The album was noted for being a "hard and very G-Funk record".

 In March 2022, Doggystyle and other Death Row albums were removed from all streaming platforms.

 In October 2022, Snoop announced a spiritual sequel of the album, Missionary, also produced by Dr. Dre.
-The album is going be released by Death Row Records and Dr. Dre’s label, Aftermath.
+The album was released by Death Row Records and Dr. Dre's label, Aftermath, on December 13, 2024.

 On March 10, 2023, Doggystyle and many other Death Row releases were brought back to streaming services.